citp/privacy-policy-historical/e/eb/ebo/ebookaddicts.net.md

-> *The following text is extracted and transformed from the ebookaddicts.net privacy policy that was archived on 2018-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181216235636id_/http%3A//www.ebookaddicts.net/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ebookaddicts.net privacy policy that was archived on 2019-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190619070550id_/http%3A//ebookaddicts.net/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy – Ebook Addicts
+# Privacy Policy – eBook Addicts

 This privacy policy notice is for this website; www.ebookaddcits.net and served by Fee Kelly from eBook Addicts and governs the privacy of those who use it.
 You can contact me at ebookaddictsuk@gmail.com if you require any further information.
 The purpose of this policy is to explain to you how we receive, collect use and protect your personal information while browsing or using this website, including your rights under current laws and regulations.
 If you do not agree to the following policy you may wish to cease viewing / using this website.